Trees for Cities – Edible Playground project

 Our Executive Trustee Soma wanted to support the project because she believes in the wellbeing and educational benefits of green spaces.
 “We know how much our own children loved getting out and learning about nature.
 We want as many people as possible to have this valuable opportunity.”

 Outdoor learning all year round

-The transformation of the churchyard will include raised growing beds, fruit trees, shaded seating areas and wildlife habitats.
-There will also be a greenhouse, composting area and an irrigation system so the space can be used for teaching all year round.
+The churchyard transformation includes raised growing beds, fruit trees, shaded seating areas and wildlife habitats.
+There is also be a greenhouse, composting area and an irrigation system so the space can be used for teaching all year round.

-Trees for Cities will provide online resources and advice linking the Edible Playground to the school curriculum.
+Trees for Cities provide online resources and advice linking the Edible Playground to the school curriculum.